 Badass Cape: So badass that, like the New 52 version, the cape seems to be even more resistant than Superman himself.
 While he gets bruised and wounded during the battles against Zod's army, the cape is unscathed.

 Beneath the Mask: As Superman, he seems to really take to playing the aloof-but-benevolent alien diplomat, being very confident and flawlessly composed.
-Clark, as we've seen, is wracked with indecision and can come off as awkward from restraining himself so much.
+Beneath it, as we've seen, he's wracked with indecision and can come off as awkward from restraining himself so much.

 Beware the Nice Ones: He's an extremely nice guy, but pissing him off isn't a good idea, as seen by the bullying trucker and Zod threatening his mother.

 Blessed with Suck: Growing up in an alien environment, he underwent a painful adaptation process that involved spending years being unable to control the stimuli his senses encountered.
 He could see every layer of everything at all times and he could hear everything all together to the point of having a flip-out and running away from class to hide in a closet.
 It was paralleled with sensory over-stimulation and reactions of children with autism.
 Martha eventually coached him in tuning out the excess.

 Chick Magnet: Thanks to his Samaritan Syndrome, women tend to see Clark as more of a "guardian angel" than a threat.
 His handsome features are definitely a plus, as well.